Create a package

 hash mismatch on install | Corrupted download or tampered package | Retry; if persistent, report to registry admin |

-effect ceiling violation | Package uses effects not in [effects].max | Add missing effects to ailang.toml |
+effect ceiling violation | Package uses effects not in [effects].max | Add missing effects to ailang.toml (note: Debug is exempt as a ghost effect) |

 package not found | Wrong name or not yet published | Check spelling with ailang search |